Table of Contents

 Talent demand and shortages

 Despite industry layoffs (mainly due to overhiring to meet customer demand during the pandemic) and reports of declining job opportunities for computer programmers (10% decrease), about 6,400 annual openings are projected for the next 10 years, owing to retirements and occupational changes.
-CIO magazine asserts that the developer hiring trend represents a lower growth rate in that job relative to other IT roles.
+CIO magazine asserts that the developer hiring trend indicates a lower growth rate for that role relative to other IT roles.
 It also highlights the pressure on developers and programmers to continually evolve by learning and mastering new languages, technologies, and tools.

 Competition for talent